e-c-k-e-r/vall-e/README.md

   - For phonemizing text, this repo requires `espeak`/`espeak-ng` installed.
   - Linux users can consult their package managers on installing `espeak`/`espeak-ng`.
   - Windows users are required to install [`espeak-ng`](https://github.com/espeak-ng/espeak-ng/releases/tag/1.51#Assets).
-    + additionally, you may be require dto set the `PHONEMIZER_ESPEAK_LIBRARY` environment variable to specify the path to `libespeak-ng.dll`.
+    + additionally, you may be required to set the `PHONEMIZER_ESPEAK_LIBRARY` environment variable to specify the path to `libespeak-ng.dll`.

 ## Install